-AP source: Bills agree to sign offensive lineman Ducasse
+Bills release safety Aaron Williams; Agree to sign Ducasse

-ORCHARD PARK, N.Y.
-(AP) -- A person with direct knowledge of the decision has confirmed to The Associated Press that the Buffalo Bills have agreed to sign offensive lineman Vladimir Ducasse to a three-year contract.
+A person with direct knowledge of the decision has confirmed to The AP that Buffalo agreed to sign offensive lineman Vladimir Ducasse to a three-year contract.

 The person spoke to the AP on the condition of anonymity because the Bills have not announced the deal reached before the NFL's free-agent signing period opens on Thursday.